loglux/vpnpolicy/README.md

 domain2.com
 ```
 Also, it’s possible to use static IP records.
-File static.csv contains a list of static routes (that don't need to be changed by the script) in CSV format:
+File static.csv contains a list of static routes (that don’t need to be changed by the script) in CSV format:
 Description,Source IP,Destination IP,Iface
 ```
 ADomain,0.0.0.0,194.200.22.87/26,VPN